Ghanashyam-Bhat/Ghanashyam-Bhat/README.md

   <summary>
     Synergy :  Building system to enhance collaboration among college students and increase participation in college activities
   </summary>
+  Project Title: Synergy - A Collaboration and Engagement System for College Students

+  **Project Overview:**
+  Synergy is a proposed software system designed to enhance collaboration among college students and increase participation in college activities.
+The system aims to provide value to students for their active participation in various college activities, including in-house competitions, class engagement, and collaborative projects.
+The software will allow students to earn credits, which can be redeemed for various benefits within the college, including access to exclusive events, college merchandise, and other rewards.

+  **Objectives:**
+  1. To increase student engagement and participation in college activities.
+  2. To promote collaboration and networking among college students.
+  3. To incentivize good classroom engagement and active participation in class.
+  4. To promote a freelancing culture within the university.
+  5. To explore the use of blockchain technology to make synergy credits as cryptocurrency.

+  **Features:**
+  1. Synergy credit system to earn and redeem credits for various benefits.
+  2. Collaboration platform to promote teamwork and freelancing culture.
+  3. Incentivization system for good classroom engagement and active participation in class.
+  4. Blockchain technology integration to make synergy credits as cryptocurrency.
+  5. Comprehensive dashboard for tracking progress and credits.

+  **Technologies:**
+  1. Web development technologies (HTML, CSS, JavaScript)
+  2. Database technologies (MySQL, MongoDB)
+  3. Blockchain technology (Ethereum, Smart Contracts)
+  4. Cloud hosting services (AWS, Azure, Google Cloud)

+  **Deliverables:**
+  1. Web-based application with a user-friendly interface.
+  2. A functional synergy credit system to earn and redeem credits.
+  3. A collaboration platform for students to work on projects together.
+  4. A dashboard for tracking progress and credits.
+  5. Documentation and user manuals.

+  **Conclusion:**
+  Synergy is an innovative software system that will revolutionize the way college students engage and collaborate with each other.
+It will incentivize good behavior in the classroom and promote a culture of teamwork and collaboration, providing students with valuable rewards for their active participation in college activities.
+By integrating blockchain technology, Synergy has the potential to become a leading platform for the exchange of cryptocurrency within colleges and universities.
 </details>

 <details>